-Prior to the SAC meeting, all members are advised of the applications within the fundable range and within the Uncertainty Band.
+Prior to the SAC meeting, all members are advised of the applications within the Discussion Range.

-SAC members are requested to review their applications that fall below the Uncertainty Band and notify the ARC of any applications that need to be discussed at the SAC meeting.
+SAC members are requested to briefly review their applications that fall below the Discussion Range and notify the ARC of any applications that need to be discussed at the SAC meeting.

-It is recommended that SAC members read the summary of all applications above and within the Uncertainty Band and those tagged in RMS as 'To Discuss by SAC' (accessible through the RMS Meeting App) as they are expected to contribute to discussions for all applications during the meeting.
+It is recommended that SAC members read the summary of all applications within the Discussion Range and those tagged in RMS as 'To Discuss by SAC' (accessible through the RMS Meeting App) as they are expected to contribute to discussions for all applications during the meeting.

-All applications above the bottom of the Uncertainty Band will be discussed at the SAC meeting.
+All applications above the bottom of the Discussion Range will be discussed at the SAC meeting.